PX4/PX4-Devguide/en/middleware/uorb.md

 ```

 By adding a line like the following in the `.msg` file, a single message
-definition can be used for multiple independent topic instances:
+definition can be used for multiple independent topics:

 ```
 # TOPICS mission offboard_mission onboard_mission